kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 ![Kiwix JS Seven Wonders Montage trans](https://user-images.githubusercontent.com/4304337/218414297-a087c014-fe79-4a3d-a60a-87690732dc91.png)

 To use this app, download your choice of free content in-app from the Download Library on the Configuration page.
-There is only a small **sample** archive provided in the UWP, Electron and NWJS versions (`<<zim>>`, <<date>>).
 For what's new, see the changes listed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-pwa/blob/main/CHANGELOG.md).
 Builds are provided for 32bit and 64bit editions of Windows and Linux (tested on Ubuntu, Debian, Fedora and OpenSUSE).

 **MS Store status: IN CERTIFICATION**
 **Winget status: IN CERTIFICATION**